mbrsagor/kotha/README.md

-# kotha
+# MicroService
-Online video web app.
+Flask microservice web app

 The following steps will walk you thru installation on a Mac.
 I think linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed Flask app on Windows, you should have little problem getting up and running.